How to Invest in Art Funds

 There’s more than one reason to invest in art.
 For starters, art is beautiful to look at — it can brighten your space and uplift your mood.
 It’s also alluring and usually a great conversational piece.
 But aside from personal reasons, art has financial benefits as well.

-Many people are attracted to art as an investment because it holds value well and doesn’t typically correlate with stock market or bond market swings.
+Many people are attracted to art as an investment because it holds value and doesn’t typically correlate with stock market or bond market swings.
 This means that during market downturns, artwork can be a great way to hedge against risk.
 Many portfolio managers and fund managers incorporate art for diversification purposes and to protect capital.

 Art can also deliver stellar returns for investors.
 In fact, some studies suggest that the art market is on par with and occasionally even outperforms the stock market.
 This is partly due to art’s relative stability in contrast to the stock market’s upswings and downturns.
-The Mei Moses All Art Index displays how the global art market has achieved consistent gains throughout the years — even surpassing the S&P 500 at times.

 Despite the many benefits, there are significant risks associated with investing in art.
 For starters, even though art tends to hold its value as an asset class and is less prone to volatility, there’s never a guarantee that an investment will deliver returns.
 On top of this, it can be difficult to choose an artist or select one type of art piece to purchase.

 It’s unlikely to discover the next big artist right off the bat, especially before they've earned a reputation with galleries and auction houses and start commanding high prices for their works.
-Most of the time, you’ll have to wait years before your artwork appreciates.
+Most of the time, you’ll have to wait for years before your artwork's value appreciates.
 And even if your art investment delivers returns, it may take some time before you can translate those earnings into cash.

-Art is notoriously illiquid, especially in comparison to stocks and bonds.
+Additionally, art is notoriously illiquid, especially in comparison to stocks and bonds.
 If you do buy art, don’t expect to be able to sell it and earn cash quickly.
 Finally, owning art comes with many hidden fees.
 There are maintenance fees required to ensure a piece keeps its integrity.
 If you’re storing art in your home, you'll have to be aware of temperature, humidity, sunlight and various other influences that could degrade the work.

 In other cases, you may have to opt for a storage company to keep the work in a climate-controlled environment, which can result in additional fees.
 You’ll also have to pay to have your artwork appraised and determine its value.
 Most importantly, you’ll face high fees whenever you want to liquidate your holdings and cash in on your investment.
 Art brokers and auction houses can be expensive and ultimately eat into your returns.

 Can You Partially Own a Work of Art?

-Yes.
+Yes!
 Incorporating art funds into your portfolio is one way to partially own a work of art.
 With an art fund, investors pool their capital together for a fund manager to acquire, manage and sell artwork for a profit.
 In this way, everyone has less exposure to the risks and costs of owning individual pieces, while still maintaining the capacity to generate returns.

 Is Art a Short-Term or Long-Term Investment?